themes in horror movies

 Are you a fan of horror movies and books?

 There’s nothing quite like a good horror story to liven things up.
-From classic books and films to more modern takes on the genre, there are enough stories out there to make sure you never get bored.
+From classic books and films to more modern takes on the genre, there are enough scary stories out there to make sure you never get bored.

 I hope this list helps you write or create your next horror story or film or just appreciate the nuances of a great scary story!